Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-10-04-your-singleton-might-not-be--single.markdown

 3. Permits refinement of operations and representation.
 4. Permits a variable number of instances.
 5. More flexible than class operations.

-Web application developers have often found it useful as a form of caching mechanism using it to hold some data that needs to be accessed so often that that fetching it from the database might be a performance overhead, example of that might be **access token** for API authorization.
+Web application developers often find it useful as a form of caching mechanism using it to hold some data that needs to be accessed so often that that fetching it from the database might be a performance overhead, example of that might be **access token** for API authorization.